pmichel31415/dynet-att/README.md

 ![decode](https://www.latex4technics.com/imgtemp/ykovgk-1.png?1493056131)

+## Data

+The data is from the IWSLT2016 workshop for German-English translation, separated into a training set, validation set (the dev2010 set from IWSLT), and test set (the tst2010 set).
+There is an additional blind test set for which translations are not provided.

 ## Performance

 With the configuration stored in `config/best_config.yaml`, a BLEU score of 27.26 is attained on the test set.